mohammed-yassinehabibi/MSPIDNA-SMC-ABC-RF/README.md

 The overall process is implemented in [MSPIDNA_SMC_ABC_RF](MSPIDNA_SMC_ABC_RF.py), it enables to gain insights into the evolutionary processes that have shaped the DNA sequences and make inferences about the underlying genetic mechanisms.
 An example of a specific experiment taking a prior on the parameters, training a MSPIDNA neural network to generate summary-statistics and trying to infer the parameters of a specific (simulated or real) data using SMC-ABC-RF is provided in [specific_experiment](specific_experiment.py).

-Finally, in [results_analysis](results_analysis.ipynb), we provide some functions and ideas to state the efficiency of the implemented method.
-We also provide an implementation of SMC-ABC-RF functions.